 A/B testing works by showing your standard version (the control) to a certain percentage of your users (usually 50%) and a different version (the variation) to a different percentage of your audience (typically the other 50%).

 It’s possible to do different splits or show multiple variants as well, but typically, an A/B test will be an even 50/50 split between the control and variation.

 When you run a test, only change one variable at a time.
 That way if you see an increase in conversions, you don’t have to guess which change led to the increase.

 Consider all the elements of your signup form you can test:

 If you have a website, chances are you have at least one form to collect information from your users.

-The above tips should help you to increase the conversion rates of your forms and will hopefully give you some new ideas on additional forms to try!
-The most important takeaway is to always keep your user in mind as you design forms and ensure each form speaks to their needs and provides value in return for the information they provide to you.
+These tips should help you to increase the conversion rates of your forms, and will hopefully give you some new ideas on additional forms to try.

 Always keep your user in mind when you design forms, and ensure that each form speaks to their needs while providing value in return for the information they give to you.